Building A Budget With Allocations - All Flexibility Levels

 - Instructor who is a non-commissioned officer (Teacher – JROTC Instructor).

-Unless otherwise noted, both Instructors must be ET-15 positions with a bachelor’s degree and higher or EG-9 with a minimum of an associate’s degree.
+Unless otherwise noted, both instructors must be ET-15 positions with a bachelor’s degree and higher or EG-9 with a minimum of an associate degree.

-If a JROTC program has had two consecutive years with enrollment greater than 150 students, a third Instructor may be added in the third year, pending approval from DCPS and appropriate branch of US Military.
+If a JROTC program has had two consecutive years with enrollment greater than 150 students, a third instructor may be added in the third year, pending approval from DCPS and the appropriate branch of the U.S. Military.

 How Funds Are Allocated

-The JROTC instructor’s salary is funded through a cost-sharing agreement with the U.S. Department of Defense unless the program is classified as an NDCC (National Defense Cadet Corps) program.
-DCPS schools pay the equivalent of a full-time position and the Department of Defense reimbursees per the cost-share agreement.
+The JROTC Instructor’s salary is funded through a cost-sharing agreement with the U.S. Department of Defense unless the program is classified as an NDCC (National Defense Cadet Corps) program.
+DCPS schools pay the equivalent of a full-time position, and the Department of Defense reimburses per the cost-share agreement.

-Under the advisory of the College and Career Programs Division in the Office of Secondary Schools and consultation with school leaders, JROTC Instructors will be pre-populated in your budget.
-This position cannot be removed without loss of funding.
+Under the advisory of the College and Career Programs Division in the Office of Secondary Schools and through consultation with school leaders, JROTC Instructors will be pre-populated in school budgets according to the requirements above.
+These positions will appear as Teacher – JROTC (Senior) or Teacher – JROTC (Junior) and cannot be removed without loss of funding.

 Central Support